Doctoral Student Representative Precision Medicine Research

 Purpose:

-This funding opportunity aims to support doctoral student representative research within California that uses a precision medicine framework, includes underrepresented populations, who have been underrecognized or historically excluded, as research participants, and reduces health disparities, so that research benefits all people within California, and promotes health innovation for all California communities.
+Funding aims to support doctoral student representative research in California that uses a precision medicine framework, includes underrepresented populations, who have been underrecognized or historically excluded, as research participants, and reduces health disparities, so research benefits all people in California, and promotes health innovation for all California communities.

 Description: